ocaml/dune/doc/dune-files.rst

 The ``(context ...)`` stanza declares a build context.
-The argument can be either ``default`` or ``(default)`` for the default build context, or it can be the description of an Opam switch, as follows:
+The argument can be either ``default`` or ``(default)`` for the default build context, or it can be the description of an opam switch, as follows:

 .. code:: scheme